lrodero/cats-effect-tutorial/tutorial.md

 constructs to deal with this.

 First, we will use a flag to signal when the server shall quit.
-The server will run on its own `Fiber`, that will be cancelled when that flag is set.
+The server will run on its own `Fiber`, that will be canceled when that flag is set.
 The flag will be an instance of `MVar`.
 The `cats-effect` documentation describes `MVar` as _a mutable location that can be empty or contains a value, asynchronously blocking reads when empty and blocking writes when full_.
-So we will 'block' by reading our `MVar` instance.
+So we will 'block' by reading our `MVar` instance, and only writing when `STOP` is received, the write being the _signal_ that the server must be shut down.
+Another possible choice would be using `cats-effect`'s `Deferred`, but unlike `Deferred` `MVar` does allow to peek whether a value was written or not.
+As we shall see, this will come handy later on.

 And who shall signal that the server must be stopped?
 In this example, we will assume that it will be the connected users who can request the server to halt by sendind a `STOP` message.
 Thus, the method attending clients (`echoProtocol`!) needs access to the flag.

 Let's first define a new method `server` that instantiates the flag, runs the `serve` method in its own `Fiber` and waits on the flag to be set.
 Only when